lbelayneh/Final-Year-Project/README.md

 # Theis Files
 Thesis and MATLAB codes used for final year project done at AAiT.
+Prerequisites for visualizing the Digital_Communication_App.mlapp file

+.
+Use MATLAB R2017a (the latest version).

+OR deploy Digital_Communication_System.exe as follows:

-Prerequisites for Deployment of The Digital Communication Application.mlapp file.
+Prerequisites for Deployment of The Digital_Communication_System.exe file.

 .
 Verify the MATLAB Runtime is installed and ensure you
   have installed version 9.2 (R2017a).